 The Remedies Guidelines of July 2011 contain detailed rules on the divested business, the conditions to be met by the acquirer, the terms, procedural steps and deadlines of the divestiture and its monitoring by monitoring and divestiture trustees.
-All legal instruments concerning divestitures should be previously approved by the Authority.
+The acquirer and the legal instruments concerning divestitures should be previously approved by the Authority.